Tasmania has a terrible crime problem in the rural area.

 The solution is either war, or netting and fencing.
 Netting and fencing isn’t cheap so some farmers wage war.

-That’s why national parks are the only way predatory animals can be saved on the long term.
+That’s why national parks are the only way some animals, particularly predators, can be saved on the long term.

 Some farmers won’t put up with the losses, although many try to live happily with the crims.